Oakland Black Business Fund finds corporate partners and issues grants

 As a result of that, the group of Black employees within Xero decided to form a support group for each other, which they dubbed Black Xero.
 And they decided to support the OBBF with help from their network of Black accounting professionals.

 “We saw this … as a way to cultivate Black entrepreneurs and business owners and match them with Black accounting professionals wherever possible,” Jones said.
-“We have created an offer where any business owner … associated with OBBF can sign up for one of our subscriptions and get a steep discount for six months.”
+“We have created an offer where any business owner working as are associated with OBBF can sign up for one of our subscriptions and get a steep discount for six months.”

 Origins